-It takes time and money to get site visitors to your web site.
+Avoid these website design mistakes!
+Because it takes time and money to get site visitors to your web site.
 It takes time and money to keep visitors on site.
 In fact, studies show that visitors give you less than 10 seconds for them to decide whether to stay on your web site, explore and (hopefully) buy or perform the most desired action (MDA), like opting in for a free newsletter.

 Yet, many site owners – especially site owners who design their own sites – throw a number of stumbling blocks in the path of the visitor on the way to performing the MDA.
 What kind of stumbling blocks?